 If bathing naked with friends or a bunch of strangers doesn’t appeal to you, taking a good old-fashioned bath at home is a great way to keep warm.

-In Japan, taking a bath has been made into an art, so there are several things you can do to further the effectiveness of your warming bath.
-First of all, there are “lids” that can be placed on top of the bath as insulation to keep the bath water warm.
-Most varieties can be peeled back just enough that you can slide into the bath without exposing much of the water to the air.
+In Japan, bathing is an art, so there are several things you can do to further the effectiveness of your warming bath.
+First of all, you can put a “lid” on top of the bath to keep the bath water warm.
+Most lids can be peeled back just enough that you can slide into the bath without exposing much of the water to the air.

-Of course, after you are done taking a bath, whether you go to an onsen or use your home bath, be sure to drink lots of water to stay hydrated.
+Of course, after your bath, drink lots of water to stay hydrated.

 One item that really surprised me in Japan was warming body gel.
 I first received a sample packet when I checked into a Toyoko Inn.
-The gel was advertised as a “slimming gel” that would “burn away fat.”
+The package said “slimming gel” and promised it would “burn away fat.”
 I’m not sure if the fat is gone, but the gel sure was hot!

 Many of the warming gels are sold as cellulite-fighting cosmetics, but why not kill two birds with one stone?
 Some examples of the names of the gels are “Capsaicin Cream” and “Volcano Spark Gel.”
 With names such as those, how could they not warm you up?